kjappelbaum/water_isotherm_workchains/README.md

 2. pip install the workflows with `pip install git+https://github.com/kjappelbaum/water_isotherm_workchains`
 3. restart the daemon `verdi daemon restart`

+to use the examples it might be easier to
+1. `git clone` the repository
+2. `cd water_isotherm workchains & pip install .`

 ## Settings for the study